Harmony with TypeScript

 Environment setup

-The easiest way to install TypeScript compiler is to do it using NodeJS package manager:
+The easiest way to install the TypeScript compiler is via NodeJS package manager:

 npm install -g typescript